 We love to answer your questions, and sometimes the answers can be really useful for the rest of our community.
 Take this question, for example:

-I fly between Melbourne and Dubai, then back to Brisbane, a few times a year in Economy.
+I fly between Melbourne and Dubai, then back to Brisbane, a few times a year in Economy Class.
 At some point, I want to use the points that I earn to travel in Business Class on one of these trips.
 Should I credit my miles to Emirates Skywards or Qantas Frequent Flyer?

 The details and options

 The matrix of options available to the traveller is pretty gnarly.
 You’ve got variables including the operating and marketing carriers, and the frequent flyer scheme you can accrue points in.
 All in all, the number of choices is bewildering.

 Fly with an EK flight code on Qantas?
 Or with a QF flight number on Emirates?
 And then accrue points into which frequent flyer program?
 Argh.

 The best way of comparing the options, in my opinion, is to work through the maths.
 Find out the comparison point of the number of return trips it will take in Economy to gain a flight, whether through an upgrade or redemption, in Business Class.

 First, we need to know the difference between the operating and marketing carrier…

 Operating vs marketing carrier

 Operating carrier = the name of the airline on the aircraft